codeaditya/documentation/source/user_manual.rst

 - Access data on Events programmatically through the :ref:`Events API <api-events>`.
 Data is stored for at least 30 days for paid accounts and at least 2 days for free accounts.
 - View, search and edit tables for Bounces, Unsubscribes and Spam Complaints in `Suppression Lists <https://mailgun.com/app/suppressions>`_ or their respective APIs (:ref:`Bounces API <api-bounces>`, :ref:`Unsubscribes API <api-unsubscribes>`, :ref:`Complaints API <api-complaints>`).
 Data is stored indefinitely.
 - Access statistics aggregated by tags in the Tracking tab of the Control Panel or the :ref:`Stats API <api-stats>`.
 Data is stored for at least 6 months.
-- Create Campaigns and access detailed analytics on those Campaigns through the Control Panel or the :ref:`Campaigns API <api-campaigns>`.
-Data is stored for at least 6 months other than the delivered event which is stored for 2 weeks.
 - Receive notifications of events through a Webhook each time an Event happens and store the data on your side.

 **Enable Tracking**